Large scale asymptotics of velocity-jump processes and non-local Hamilton-Jacobi equations: Introduction

-It is worth making some comments concerning the structure of the system \eqref{eq:limit}.
-First of all, it is not a standard Hamilton-Jacobi equation as \eqref{eq:HJ-heat}, and the one obtained in the case of bounded velocities \cite{Bouin-Calvez}.
-Moreover, we notice that the first equation of \eqref{eq:limit} does not contain enough information due to the apparition of $\min_{w} \u$ for which extra dynamics are required.
-Although it seems somehow sparse, the two additional (in)equations $\partial_t \left(\min_{w} u\right) \leq 0\; (=0)$ are sufficient to determine a unique solution of the Cauchy problem, as stated in the comparison principle below (Theorem \ref{theo:comp}).
+The system \eqref{eq:limit} is not a standard Hamilton-Jacobi equation.
+The first equation of \eqref{eq:limit} does not contain enough information due to the occurrence of $\minp \u$ for which extra dynamics are required.
+Although it seems somehow sparse, the two additional (in)equations $\partial_t \left(\minp u\right) \leq 0\; (=0)$ are sufficient to determine a unique solution of the Cauchy problem, as stated in the comparison principle below (Theorem \ref{theo:comp}).

-To the best of our knowledge, system \eqref{eq:limit} is of a new kind.
-We refer to it as a Hamilton-Jacobi problem by analogy with \eqref{eq:HJ-heat} which was obtained via a similar procedure.
-Moreover, in the case of a compactly supported velocity distribution $M(v)$, the same procedure leads to a standard Hamilton-Jacobi problem \cite{Bouin-Calvez,Caillerie}.

-We should mention that non-local Hamilton-Jacobi equations of a very different type have been studied in the context of dislocations by G. Barles, P. Cardaliaguet, O. Ley, R. Monneau, and A. Monteillet in a series of papers, see \textit{e.g.} \cite{Barles-Cardaliaguet-1, Barles-Cardaliaguet-2, Barles-Cardaliaguet-3} and the references therein.
+In order to get some insight about the well-posedness of \eqref{eq:limit}, we propose the following description of the typical dynamics of its solution $u$.
+The first condition in \eqref{eq:limit} guarantees that the following constraint must be satisfied everywhere:

+Consequently, the solution reaches its global minimum with respect to the velocity variable at $v = 0$.
+Furthermore, the following dichotomy holds: \begin{enumerate}[(i)]\item either the constraint is saturated: $u = \minp u + \frac{|v|^2}2$, \item or the solution is driven by free transport: $\partial_t u + v \cdot \nabla_x \u = 1$. \end{enumerate} Then, two more cases must be distinguished: if $v=0$ is the only global minimal point with respect to velocity ($\aminp\u(t,x) = \left\lbrace 0 \right\rbrace$), then the minimal value does not change, see Figure \ref{fig:Sua}.
+Hence, the parabolic constraint \eqref{eq:parabolic constraint} does not change as well.
+Nevertheless, the solution in the unsaturated area can still evolve by free transport and decay.
+If it touches the minimal value somewhere else, then the condition $\aminp\u(t,x) = \left\lbrace 0 \right\rbrace$ is not satisfied anymore, and the minimal value can possibly decrease, together with the parabolic constraint, see Figure \ref{fig:Sub}.
+It is the decay in the free zone that drives the global decay of the solution.

+We also propose the following heuristics to describe the link between \eqref{eq:main} and \eqref{eq:limit}.
+Firstly, \eqref{eq:main} is equivalent to the following equation on $u^\eps$: